jamiekimtech/Currency-Ticker-with-Svelte/README.md

 # Currency Ticker with Svelte
 ### [Demonstration](https://currency-ticker-with-svelte.vercel.app/)

  Svelte Ticker is a simple web application that fetches the current exchange rate of USD to KRW from an API and displays it on the page.
-The application is built using the Svelte framework and provides a minimalist interface to showcase the exchange rate.
+The application is built using the Svelte framework and chatGPT and provides a minimalist interface to showcase the exchange rate.
 I built it based on [my other project](https://github.com/jamiekimtech/Currency-Ticker-with-Dark-Light-Mode), Currency Ticker with Dark/Light Mode with JS modules.
 ## Getting Started

 ### Prerequisites